shrikecode/shrike.vim/README.md

 so you might just want to replace only one remap, `<C-n>` with toggling your file-tree.

-Sigma comes with vim-fugitive, but it's solely for hunks in lightline.
+ShrikeVim comes with vim-fugitive, but it's solely for hunks in lightline.
 Intended git workflow is using lazygit in a kitty, tmux or Vim terminal pane opened by `<leader>gg` keybinding.
-It follows the same rationale of using tools usable outside of Vim, but you can easily install / use your preferred plugin for git, as the actual lazygit integration in Sigma is this single keybinding for opening lazygit in current working directory.
+It follows the same rationale of using tools usable outside of Vim, but you can easily install / use your preferred plugin for git, as the actual lazygit integration in ShrikeVim is this single keybinding for opening lazygit in current working directory.
 There's no plugin for that in the base set.

-In the end, you might always take parts of SigmaVimRc as inspiration for making your own config, which is also a valid use case for this little project. :)
+In the end, you might always take parts of ShrikeVimRc as inspiration for making your own config, which is also a valid use case for this little project. :)